 Git URL Public Git repository URL

-Branch Git branch to clone main
+Branch Git branch to clone and pull before each run main

 Python Version Detected from system and conda auto